This post may contain affiliate links. Please read our privacy policy.

 If your bread is already fairly dry, just cut it into cubes and let it sit out, uncovered, on a rimmed baking sheet for 24 hours.
 If it isn’t dry, you can let it sit out, uncovered, for at least 48 hours, until the cubes are quite dry.

-If you need to speed things along, cut the bread into cubes, spread them on a rimmed baking sheet and bake in a preheated 275°F oven for about 30 minutes, stirring once or twice as the bread toasts, and then spreading it out on the baking sheet so it is as close to a single layer as possible.
+To speed things along, cut the bread into cubes, spread them on a rimmed baking sheet, and bake in a preheated 275-degree oven for about 30 minutes, stirring once or twice as the bread toasts and then spreading it out on the baking sheet so it is as close to a single layer as possible.
 Let cool completely before proceeding with the recipe.

 How to Make Classic Traditional Stuffing for Thanksgiving